Sometimes Getting Lost is the Best Way to Find Yourself

 This means freeing yourself from certain bonds, asphyxiating surroundings and pressures that mount up stress and anxiety.

 Getting lost isn’t synonymous with straying from your life path.
 Not at all.
-This is more related to rediscovering yourself because you had once lost yourself, because you stopped caring for yourself.
+This is more related to rediscovering yourself because you had once been lost, because you stopped caring for yourself.

 According to one interesting article published in the magazine Psychology Today, the brain needs to go on regular “brain vacations.”